TayfunCesur/AssistedInjection/README.md

 <img height="500" align="right" src="https://firebasestorage.googleapis.com/v0/b/events-c4167.appspot.com/o/Assisted.gif?alt=media&token=fcfbbaeb-6e00-42c7-9d91-23c62aaa17b4"></img>

 ### Main use case of Assisted Injection
 Here is the main usage.
-As you can see on the right preview, we have two view model and second one needs some id of previous selected data.
-But the second viewmodel has already constructor with some injections like below.
+As you can see on the right preview, we have two viewmodel and the second one needs some id of previous selected data.
+But the second viewmodel has already constructor injections like below.

 ```
 class MainDetailViewModel @Inject constructor(